Drug DUI Attorney in Harrisburg

 The statute outlines several ways a prosecutor can charge a drug DUI:

-• Prescription Drug Offense: It is also a crime to drive with any amount of a Schedule II or III controlled substance in your blood unless it was medically prescribed for you.
+- Prescription drug offense: It is also a crime to drive with any amount of a Schedule II or III controlled substance in your blood unless it was medically prescribed for you.
 However, you can still be charged with a DUI even if you have a valid prescription if the drug impairs your ability to drive safely.

 Unlike alcohol DUIs, which are often proven with a breathalyzer, a drug DUI attorney in Harrisburg knows that a blood test is almost always required to prove the presence of drugs in your system.
-While you can refuse this test, it comes with a significant penalty: an automatic one-year license suspension and a placement into the highest tier of penalties.
+While you can refuse this test, it comes with a significant penalty: an automatic one-year license suspension and placement into the highest tier of penalties.

 Penalties and Collateral Consequences of a Drug DUI Conviction